 When everything is combined, add in the flour and mix that.
 At this point the dough will start to get more stiff.
 You can use a sturdy spoon, or switch to your hands to mix.
 Add in the chocolate chips, and fold into the dough.

 The next step is to chill the dough.
-This helps the cookies be chewier and allows the flavors to combined together.
+This helps the cookies be chewier and allows the flavors to combine together.
 Wrap plastic wrap around two disks of dough, and chill.
 It’s only twenty minutes, and you can preheat your toaster oven and grease the mini skillets while you wait.

 Once chilled, place each dough disk into one of the greased cast iron pans.
 Then bake them.
 After the cookies are done, remove them from the oven and let them sit for at least ten minutes.
 This will help them solidify, and make them cool enough to eat.